 The Plan leases its office facilities in Chicago, Illinois under a fifteen-year non-cancellable agreement in effect through February 28, 2026.
 The base rent has an abatement provision of 17 months.
 The base rent of \$159,664 per year increases approximately 2% each year.
 Real estate taxes and maintenance charges are additional costs to the base rent and are subject to annual escalation and are expensed as incurred.
-Total real estate taxes and maintenance charges ended December 31, 2023 and 2022 were \$265,575 and \$232,883, respectively.
+Total real estate taxes and maintenance charges for the years ended December 31, 2024 and 2023 were \$284,468 and \$265,575, respectively.